Suguna Foods: The making of a ₹12,000-crore poultry company

 Soundararajan’s parents were school teachers, who happened to have a bit of agricultural land.
 His father advised his two sons (B Soundararajan and G B Sundararajan, Director, Suguna Foods,) that rather than look for a job, they should try their hand at business.
 That little advice given in the distant past has touched off a wave of entrepreneurship—not only did the siblings take to business, but today their company is offering thousands of farmers an entrepreneurial opportunity.

 The farmer brings to the business only a thatched shed that is roomy enough for the growing birds, with wire-mesh walls and coir pitch floor, and a provision for piped water.
-He receives a ‘growing fee’ of ₹15.
+He receives a ‘growing fee’ of ₹15 per bird.
 He gets to keep about ₹10, after deducting expenses—mainly, cost of capital, electricity and water.

 Suguna Foods provides the chicks as well as food and medicines for the birds and all the technical help in growing the birds.
 Soundararajan says that the average farmer grows 7,000 birds per batch, does five batches a year—that’s about ₹3.5 lakh of supplementary income.
 After 42 days, Suguna Foods takes back the grown-up birds and sells them to wet markets, hotels, and outlets like KFC.
 In recent years, however, Suguna has been processing a part of the bids and selling the meat, under the brand name, ‘Delfrez.’